paularintaharri/ard-project/readme.md

 10. Generate the app key by running `php artisan key:generate`
 11. Navigate to homestead.app and see that it works!

+You will also need to run `php artisan migrate` to build the database.

+If you want to seed the database with test data run `php artisan db:seed`.

+You also may need to run `php artisan passport:install` to generate the keys for Oauth2.

 ## API Documentation
 The Speeding Ticket API uses Oauth2 for client and user authentication.
 There are three API endpoints through which you can query for speeding tickets, manage your own account,